DanielMajoinen/DatabaseUtils/README.md

 Configuration:
 ---
-Each database connection will require its own `.properties` file which is named the same as the database.
+Each database connection will require its own `.properties` file which is named  after the database it is for.
 These property files are required to be placed in the `resources/config/` directory.
 Each database type requires its own specific properties, but all <strong>MUST</strong> define the database type.